How To Enable Active Dataguard In Physical Standby

 Database altered.

-Make sure no MRP is working, from V$MANAGED_STANDBY
+MRP is working, from V$MANAGED_STANDBY

 SQL> SELECT PROCESS, STATUS FROM V$MANAGED_STANDBY where PROCESS=’MRP0′;